 She laughed, and then she called me sweetheart.
 We chatted, and then we checked out, and we ate, and the next year I came back to Western Carolina as a freshman.
 Jan was still there, and she called me sweetheart.
 She called me that for the next four years.

-NOW, FLASH FORWARD ELEVEN YEARS, past the graduation and the marriage and the first job, the first and second houses, past the births of two kids, and all the way to this week.
+Flash forward eleven years past my college graduation, past the marriage and the first job, the first and second houses, past the births of two kids, and all the way to this week.
 Thursday night.
 Kelly and I were settling down for the evening, ready for the kids to go to sleep.

 We were minding our typical nighttime routines, scrolling on our phones through Facebook, when I saw it–a friend, upset, sharing terrible news.
 Jan O’Brien had died.